mjwall/RMIvsHTTP/README.md

 exposing the EJB as a service and communication over HTTP/HTTPS

 ## Design

-I will test 4 scenarios:
+### Code under test

+The code under test is 2 EJBs and a WAR.
+The first EJB has a method that simply adds one to the input.
+The REST EJB gets a reference to the first EJB and exposes it's method via RESTEasy.
+The WAR file simple exposes the REST EJB and serializes the response to XML.
+Typically, this setup would go into an EAR, but I choose to deploy them separately.
+For more info, see http://mjwall.github.com/RMIvsHTTP/ or read the code.

+### Test Scenarios

+There are 5 scenarios

-1. RMI using a local EJB interface, obviously the same JVM
+1. RMI using a local interface to the REST EJB, obviously the same JVM
-2. RMI using a remote EJB interface on the same JVM
+1. RMI using a remote interface to the REST EJB on the same JVM
-3. RMI using a remote EJB interface on a different JVM
+1. RMI using a remote interface to the REST EJB on a different JVM
-3. HTTP exposing the EJB as a REST service
+1. HTTP calling the exposed REST endpoint from the REST EJB
-4. HTTPS exposting the EJB as a REST service
+1. HTTPS calling the exposed REST endpoint from the REST EJB

-These tests will all use the same EJB.
-They will be run on the same machine. to remove any network latency.
+The tests run on the same machine, so there is no network latency.
 In practice, the network will decrease the performance if the remote interface is called from a different machine or if the HTTP client is located on a different server.
-For more information the test design, see http://mjwall.github.com/RMIvsHTTP/ or read the code
+For more information the test design, again see http://mjwall.github.com/RMIvsHTTP/ or read the code.

 ## Running these for yourself